Elektrobit/crinit/README.md

 * restriction of processes started/managed by Crinit
     - UID/GID, capabilities, cgroups,...

+There are example configurations below which show how to use the currently implemented features.
 For detailed explanations of Crinit's inner workings please refer to the Doxygen documentation generated during build.
 The client API is documented in the Doxygen documentation of `crinit-client.h`.
 The API is implemented as a shared library (`libcrinit-client.so`).